What Is Walmart Marketplace? A Complete Guide

 Once your profile is complete, you can list products using one of three methods:

-• Direct API integration (connecting your systems to Walmart's)
+• Direct API integration

-• Third-party integration platforms (services that connect to Walmart)
+• Third-party integration platforms

-Key Steps to Sell on Walmart Com Marketplace
+Key Steps to Sell on Walmart.com Marketplace

 1. Decide Your Fulfillment Approach